Why Lightening the Cognitive Load of the Educator is a Win for Everyone

 Let’s face it, simulation control rooms could use a huge makeover; so many distractions can overwhelm most simulationists.
 Cognitive load refers to the total amount of mental effort being used to accomplish a set of tasks, or just one task.
 The human brain can only do so much before errors become a part of the effort.
-So, when a typical OB simulation room has both the mother and newborn simulators, a fetal heart monitor and the mother’s vitals, it requires a means for the simulator operator/facilitator to control the progress and outcome of the scenario; this requires a lot of infrastructure at the simulation control station.
-In the case of an OB scenario, one person (sometimes two) is (are) required to operate a computer to control the OB simulator, another computer to control the newborn simulator, and a third computer to manage the audiovisual solution that allows the operator to see into the room from multiple angles.
+So, when a typical OB simulation room has both the mother and newborn simulators, a fetal heart monitor and the mother’s vitals, it requires a means for the simulation operator/facilitator to control the progress and outcome of the scenario; this requires a lot of infrastructure at the simulation control station.
+In the case of an OB scenario, one person (sometimes two) is required to operate a computer to control the OB simulator, another computer to control the newborn simulator, and a third computer to manage the audiovisual solution that allows the operator to see into the room from multiple angles.
 On top of this, some configurations may have at least one other computer that is displaying vitals in the patient room, which to some degree must be managed as well.

-For the operator to guide the scenario, they need to be able to see and hear what learners are doing so that appropriate physiological and vocal responses can be managed.
+For the operator to guide the scenario, they need to be able to see and hear what learners are doing so that appropriate responses can be managed.
 Pan-Tilt-Zoom (PTZ) cameras may need to target another view of the room, getting another glimpse into the minds of the learners.
 “How many liters of oxygen did they administer to the patient?”
 Zoom the camera in to see what the gauge says, but oops, while the operator was doing that, the learners were doing something else in the space, but the operator missed it.

 With so many computers, the operator may have to switch between several keyboards and pointing devices (mouse or touch pad).
 Each computer may have a different operating system, so the operator is having to migrate their attention away from assessing learners constantly, as they navigate between multiple platforms.
 The operator can also be the voice of the patient, or directing someone else to be the voice of the patient.
 A male operator uses falsetto to approximate a female patient’s higher voice.
 The learners giggle as they are not convinced.
 The learners ask the “patient” several questions, and the operator shuffles through some notes to find the correct response.